OFFRE LISEUSES

 Résumé

 How the original ELIZA chatbot transformed ideas about AI and society's response to them.
 As we reach the 60th anniversary of ELIZA's public debut, Inventing ELIZA offers the first comprehensive critical analysis of Joseph Weizenbaum's groundbreaking chatbot system through the lens of critical code studies.
-Drawing upon extensive archival research at MIT, Stanford, and UCLA, this book presents the rediscovered original source code of ELIZA alongside previously unseen scripts (missing for decades), revealing a far more sophisticated system than previously documented.
+Drawing on extensive archival research at MIT, Stanford, and UCLA, this book presents the rediscovered original source code of ELIZA alongside previously unseen scripts that had been missing for decades, revealing a far more sophisticated system than previously documented.

-Book website: https://findingeliza.org and elizagen.org.
-The website includes a faithful recreation of the first Chatbot and news about continued research.
+The book's website, https://findingeliza.org, includes a faithful recreation of the first chatbot and news about continued research.